maneatsbible/maneatsbible.github.io/_memoirs/king-kenny.md

 ---

-"I said you wouldn't go," said Mississippi, who said Kenny wouldn't go, and Kenny didn't go.
+"I said you wouldn't go," said Mississippi, who said Kenny wouldn't go, because Kenny didn't go.

 Kenny said he’d had a heart attack along the way, and sure enough, he had a broken ER bracelet dated from the day prior.
 That could have been from an asthma attack, for all anyone knew, but dude brought receipts nonetheless.